-Hardwood is a natural material which is produced when trees are harvested from forested areas.
+Hardwood is a natural material that is produced when trees are harvested from forested areas.
 Vinyl is a man-made material, manufactured from petroleum.
 Vinyl wood flooring refers to vinyl that has been printed with the colors and markings found in natural hardwood.
-Recent advances in printing technology now allow vinyl products to accurately simulate the look of a variety of wood species.
+Recent advances in printing technology now allow vinyl products to simulate the look of a variety of wood species accurately.

-Vinyl Wood Flooring: $2 - $5 per square foot for decent quality materials.
-Bargain basement vinyl may be available for as low as $1 per square foot, but this material may not be as durable, or attractive as higher end products.
-In general sheet vinyl will cost less than tile, but will be more expensive to install, balancing the price.
+- Vinyl Wood Flooring: $2 to $5 per square foot for decent quality materials.
+Bargain basement vinyl may be available for as low as $1 per square foot, but this material may not be as durable or attractive as higher-end products.
+In general, sheet vinyl will cost less than the tile but will be more expensive to install, balancing the price.
 Textures, specialty prints, and some designs will also raise the cost of the product.

-Hardwood Flooring: $8 - $25 per square foot, depending on the species of wood used.
-In some cases softwood materials such as plywood sheets and pine can be purchased for far less, however, these are less durable, and are generally less desirable options.
-Rare and exotic hardwood materials may cost even more.
+- Hardwood Flooring: $8 to $25 per square foot, depending on the species of wood used.
+In some cases, softwood materials such as plywood sheets and pine can be purchased for far less.
+However, these are less durable and are generally less desirable options.
+Rare and uncommon hardwood materials may cost even more.

 Durability and Life Cycle

-Vinyl Wood: There are two major types of vinyl; printed, and solid.
+- Vinyl Wood: There are two major types of vinyl: printed and solid.
 Printed materials have an invisible wear layer that protects the surface of the floor.
 The longevity of the material is therefore determined by the thickness of the protective coating on it.
-With solid vinyl the colors are true through the depth of the material, but the surface can be scratched or marred over time.
-On average, manufacturer warranties will guarantee this material for a 10-20 year life span.
+With solid vinyl, the colors are true through the depth of the material, but the surface can be scratched or marred over time.
+On average, manufacturer warranties will guarantee this material for a 10 to 20-year lifespan.

+- Vinyl Wood Floors: The surface of vinyl hardwood flooring is just a printed representation of what the actual material looks like.
+Because of this, the appearance of virtually any species of wood can be achieved.
+While market demand will set prices to some extent, there will not be an immense gap between prices between common and rare wood species.
 Vinyl also offers you the ability to install padding underneath the floor.
 This gives you the look and beauty of hardwood, with the soft comfort of a more pliant yielding floor.
-It can also help to insulate the room and make it more energy efficient.
+It can also help to insulate the room and make it more energy-efficient.

-Hardwood Floors: All wood is not alike, and there are a number of factors that will determine what your floor ends up looking like.
-This includes the species of wood, the grade, the cut, and any color or finish treatments which you choose to apply.
-The price difference between different types of wood can be quite substantial.
+- Hardwood Floors: All wood is not alike, and there are a number of factors that will determine what your floor ends up looking like.
+This includes the species of wood, the grade, the cut, and any color or finish treatments that you choose to apply.
+The price difference between the different types of wood can be quite substantial.

 Water Damage Concerns